nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 #### Key Features of Strong Consistency

-1. **Sequential Writes:**
+1. _Sequential Writes_:
-  - All writes to a single record are applied in the order they are received.
+  All writes to a single record are applied in the order they are received.
 This ensures that the state of the record is predictable and consistent across all nodes in the cluster.

-2. **No Data Loss:**
-  - Aerospike SC mode ensures that data is not lost, even in the event of network partitions or node failures.
+2. _No Data Loss_: Aerospike SC mode ensures that data is not lost, even in the event of network partitions or node failures.
 However, there are rare exceptions, such as simultaneous hardware failures on different nodes, which could potentially result in data loss.

-3. **Quorum-based Commit:**
-  - Writes are only considered successful when a quorum of nodes acknowledge the write operation.
+3. _Quorum-based Commit_: Writes are only considered successful when a quorum of nodes acknowledge the write operation.
 This means that a majority of nodes must agree on the write, ensuring data consistency even in the presence of node failures or network issues.

-4. **Immediate Consistency:**
-  - As soon as a write operation is confirmed, all subsequent read operations will reflect this write.
+4. _Immediate Consistency_: As soon as a write operation is confirmed, all subsequent read operations will reflect this write.
 This contrasts with eventual consistency, where reads might temporarily return stale data.

 #### Evaluating Strong Consistency in Split-Brain Scenarios

 During a split-brain scenario, the network partition can lead to isolated clusters of nodes.
 Evaluating the behavior of Aerospike under such conditions is crucial to understanding the robustness of its SC mode.
 Here’s how SC mode helps:

-1. **Write Operations:**
-  - In a split-brain scenario, writes can only be processed by the nodes that form a majority partition.
+1. _Write Operations_: In a split-brain scenario, writes can only be processed by the nodes that form a majority partition.
 This prevents conflicting writes to the same record from different partitions, maintaining data integrity.

-2. **Read Operations:**
-  - Reads will always return the most recent write that was acknowledged by a majority of nodes.
+2. _Read Operations:_ Reads will always return the most recent write that was acknowledged by a majority of nodes.
 If a node is isolated in a minority partition, it will not serve stale data to clients.

-3. **Reconciliation Post-Recovery:**
-  - Once the network partition is resolved, Aerospike uses SC mode to reconcile any divergent states.
+3. _Reconciliation Post-Recovery_: Once the network partition is resolved, Aerospike uses SC mode to reconcile any divergent states.
 The system ensures that the state of records is consistent across all nodes, based on the majority writes that were committed during the partition.

 #### How to create the Split Brain